Theft is a peril (aka a bad thing) your insurer covers – it applies to your personal property at home, and anywhere else.

 Does renters / homeowners insurance cover theft?

-As we mentioned above, theft is a named peril (which also include other bad things that may happen to your stuff because of fire, vandalism, freezing, and more) and is a situation always covered under your basic renters or home insurance policy.
+As we mentioned above, theft is a named peril (which also include other bad things that may happen to your stuff because of fire, vandalism, freezing, and more).
+Renters insurance always covers theft – and homeowners insurance covers theft, too.

 That said, like most parts of your insurance policy, there are a few exceptions you should note.

 Theft isn’t covered if:

 - You’re the one who stole something

 - It happened somewhere you rent/own that’s under construction

 - It happened at your place when someone’s renting it out

 While the first is pretty obvious, the second two are less so.

 Insurance is there to protect you from sudden, accidental events that you couldn’t have prevented on your own – essentially unforeseeable risks.
 Places that are under construction or rented out to others carry a much higher risk of something happening to your stuff, and are therefore excluded from your coverage.